 Moving average serves as the best indicator of trend.
 It takes up recent move and the past move into consideration for defining a trend.
-Therefore, erratic volatile price movements can be easily filtered and the real price action can easily be absorbed using simple moving average or the exponential moving average.
+Therefore, erratic volatile price movements can be easily filtered and the real price action can easily be absorbed using the simple moving average or the exponential moving average.

 The three commonly used moving averages are- Simple Moving Average, Exponential Moving Average, and Linear weighted moving average.
 The calculation of each is different and each has its own significance.
 Every trader uses MA in his own way to understand the different implications of price action.

 Simple Moving Average (SMA)

 The SMA is the arithmetic mean, i.e. it takes the sum of all closing prices over a specified period and divides the result by the same specified number.
 For example, a 20-day simple moving average takes the closing price of the last 20 days and divides it by 20.

 The SMA assumes equal weightage to all the prices, i.e. It assumes equal weightage for the first day and twentieth day